-Approve a SUPPORT position for SB 595 (Beall) with language supporting additional amendments to the bill.
+Recommend a SUPPORT position for SB 595 (Beall) be referred to the Board of Directors for approval.

 On February 6, 2017, the Board of Directors approved LAVTA's 2017 Legislative Program to guide staff and the Board for legislative issues to support, watch and monitor, stay neutral, or oppose.
 On July 10, 2017, the Board of Directors approved a WATCH position on SB 595 (Beall), a bill sponsored by the Metropolitan Transportation Commission (MTC), which would authorize MTC to place a new bridge toll increase amount on the ballot in the nine Bay Area counties to fund congestion relief, rail connectivity, and improved mobility in the region's bridge corridors.
 In keeping with past voter-approved toll increases, the measure is currently known as Regional Measure 3, or RM3.
 This WATCH position reflected the lack of specificity previously available regarding the amount of toll increase to be sought or the potential amount of revenue that might be available for expenditure.